 Ultimately, whether you purchase whole bean or ground coffee will come down to personal preference and lifestyle.
 Because oxygen reacts with ground beans and causes them to lose flavor, buying whole beans and waiting to grind them until you’re ready to brew provides the freshest and most flavorful cup of coffee.
 It’s a completely different experience.

 Understanding the different regions in Colombia will help you better understand the coffee bean.
 Different regions have different altitudes, temperatures, wet and dry seasons, and harvest times.
 With a wide array of distinctive coffees available, understanding the differences will ensure you find the bean you’ll love.
 If you’re interested, do your research and learn a little geography in Colombia.

 Colombia produces 100% Arabica beans, typically considered a superior variety.
 Generally speaking, Colombian coffee is known for its sweeter taste, lower caffeine content, and stronger acidity.
 The final flavor of a bean will depend on the region where it was grown and how it was roasted.
 As with any coffee, you may have to play trial and error.
 A lighter roast may be too mild, a dark roast may be too bitter, and everything in between is considered a variation of a medium roast.
 So just have fun with the process!

 With the creation of the National Federation of Coffee Growers of Colombia in 1927, the coffee growers’ interests are protected nationally and internationally.
 This organization was born out of the growers’ need to improve their quality of life and ensure coffee is grown sustainably.
 If environmental ethics is important to you, many companies are offering organic and fair trade certified options and support quality practices to benefit the growers.
 Read more about the companies to determine which ones will align with your ethics.

 Our top choice is Volcanica Coffee Colombian Supremo, with its smooth flavor and nutty aroma.
-Our runner-up is Cafe Don Pablo Gourmet Colombian Medium-Dark Whole Bean, an economical purchase with a chocolatey finish.
+Our runner-up is the Cooper’s Cask Colombian Dark Roast, a dark, aromatic bean with a chocolatey finish.
 Lastly, our best ground coffee pick is Peet’s Coffee Colombia Luminosa, which has a mild flavor and a delicate aroma.

 Table of Contents